TEA / TDLR-Licensed Course from the Drivers Ed Authority

 Does the DriversEd.com course satisfy Texas requirements?

 Yes.
-Our course is approved by the TEA (school #C2548), and meets the standards for the adult drivers education requirement in Texas.
-After you complete our course, you will receive a Texas DPS-accepted Certificate of Completion.
+Initally approved by the Texas Education Agency (TEA), our school (#C3244) is now licensed by the Texas Department of Licensing and Regulation (TDLR).
+This course meets the standards for the adult drivers education requirement in Texas: after you complete our course, you will receive a Texas DPS-accepted Certificate of Completion.

 Do I still have to take my DPS written exam?